Feldthurns

-Feldthurns ([fɛlˈtʊrns]; Velturno [velˈturno]) is a comune (municipality) in South Tyrol in northern Italy about 25 km northeast of Bolzano.
+Feldthurns ([fɛlˈtʊrns]; Velturno [velˈturno]) is a comune (municipality) and a village in South Tyrol in northern Italy about 25 km northeast of Bolzano.

 Geography

 As of 30 January 2019, it had a population of 2,873 and an area of 24.8 km2.

 Feldthurns borders Brixen, Klausen, Villnöß and Vahrn.

 Frazioni

 The municipality of Feldthurns contains the frazioni (subdivisions, mainly villages and hamlets) Garn (Caerne), Schnauders (Snodres), Schrambach (San Pietro Mezzomonte), Tschiffnon (Giovignano).

 History

 Coat-of-arms

 The emblem is party per fess: in the first part it's represented two embattled towers of gules, the second is checky of gules.
 It's the canting arms used in 1607 in the castle by the Bishops of Brixen and symbolize the German name of the municipality: towers (Thurn) over the fields (Feld).
 The emblem was granted in 1966.

 Notable residents

 Isotopic analysis of Ötzi the Iceman's tooth enamel suggests that he may have spent his childhood in present-day Feldthurns, circa 3275 BCE.